Tierran/Ironclaw2E-FoundryVTT-System/README.md

  - **Applies to Parries**: Whether a defense bonus applies to parry defenses.
  - **Applies to Special Defenses**: Whether a defense bonus applies to special defenses.
  - **Applies to Rallying**: Whether a range penalty reduction applies to rallying.
+ - **Allow Use on Others**: Whether the reroll can be used on rolls not done by the user.

 </details>